warnov/getandcleandata/CodeBook.md

     UCI HAR Dataset/test/y_test.txt
     UCI HAR Dataset/test/X_test.txt

-where bound by columns in order to get all the info relative to **tests**.
+were bound by columns in order to get all the info relative to **tests**.

 This is: *UserID*, *Activity* and *measurements*.